splvm/database-meetup/README.md

 ## Annoucement:

-1. 9/22/2021: Our first *database meetup* will start on Saturday, September 25th, 2021 at 5:00PM.
+1. **9/22/2021:** Our first *database meetup* will start on Saturday, September 25th, 2021 at 5:00PM.
    [Zoom](https://zoom.us/j/98807003493?pwd=YUhvZ3pUQy85MkhtZzVSaFZBL1k4dz09)
 2. Our upcoming future meetups will be hosted every Saturday at 4:30 PM.
-3. 10/2/2021: Our second *database meetup* will start on Saturday, Oct 2nd, 2021 at 4:30PM PST.
+3. **10/2/2021:** Our second *database meetup* will start on Saturday, Oct 2nd, 2021 at 4:30PM PST.
 Verity will cover Database System Concepts chap 1 and 3.1-3.7.
-4. 11/6/2021: We covered Lecture 3 to answer the question: how does the DBMS represent database in files on disk?
+4. **11/6/2021:** We covered Lecture 3 to answer the question: how does the DBMS represent database in files on disk?
 We covered different storage medias, such as disk, SSD and cache.
 We also covered the heap file layout: linkedin list vs. page directory.
 Lastly, we covered the page layout and discussed the pros and cons of slotted page vs. log-structured file organizations.
 For next week: we will continue out journey on the database disk management and will talk about tuple layout, data representation, and OLTP vs. OLAP models.
+5. **11/13/2021:** We covered Lecture 4, the sequal to the last lecture about the database storage.
+Particularly, we went through how tuples are organized in disk, different data representations, what is database catelog and different databsae storage models corresponding to OLAP and OLTP worklaods.
+Next week, Libo will host the discussion for Lecture 5 & 6 - Buffer Pools and Hash Tables.

 ## Schedule